John Alderton: Career

-He made his first stage appearance with the repertory company of the Theatre Royal, York in August 1961, in Badger's Green by R.C.
-Sherriff.
+He made his first stage appearance with the repertory company of the Theatre Royal, York in August 1961, in Badger's Green by R. C. Sherriff.
 After a period in repertory, he made his first London appearance at the Mermaid, November 1965, as Harold Crompton in Spring and Port Wine, later transferring with the production to the Apollo.
 At the Aldwych.
 In March 1969, he played Eric Hoyden in the RSC's production of Dutch Uncle.
 At the Comedy Theatre, July 1969, he played Jimmy Cooper in The Night I Chased the Women with an Eel.
-At the Howff, October 1973, he played Stanley in Punch and Judy Stories, and played the same part in Judies at the Comedy, January 1974.
-At the Shaw, January 1975, he played Stanley in Pinter's The Birthday Party.
-At the Apollo, May 1976, he played four parts in Ayckbourn's Confusions.
+At the Howff,London, in October 1973, he played Stanley in Punch and Judy Stories, and played the same part in Judies at the Comedy, January 1974.
+At the Shaw Theatre, London, in January 1975, he played Stanley in Pinter's The Birthday Party.
+At the Apollo, London in May 1976, he played four parts in Ayckbourn's Confusions.

-During the 1980s and 1990s, Alderton had few roles.
+During the 1980s and 1990s, Alderton had a few roles.
 He narrated BBC1's children's original animated series Little Miss in 1983 (with his wife Pauline Collins) and, from 1987 to 1994, narrated and voiced all the characters in the original series of Fireman Sam.
 From 1987 to 1988 he played Estragon in Samuel Beckett's Waiting For Godot at the National Theatre.
-In 1988, he starred as Surgeon Robert Sandy in Tales of the Unexpected, in the episode The Surgeon, and from 1989 to 1992 he starred in the series Forever Green as the character Jack Boult. he also appeared in the film Clockwork Mice in 1995.
+In 1988, he starred as Surgeon Robert Sandy in Tales of the Unexpected, in the episode The Surgeon, and from 1989 to 1992 he starred in the series Forever Green as the character Jack Boult.
+He also appeared in the film Clockwork Mice in 1995.
 Alderton played opposite his wife Pauline in Mrs Caldicot's Cabbage War in 2002 and made something of a comeback in the 2003 film, Calendar Girls.
 Then, in 2004 he played a role in the BBC series of Anthony Trollope's He Knew He Was Right.
 Also in 2004, Alderton starred in the first series of ITV 1's Doc Martin in an episode entitled "Of All The Harbours in All The Towns" as sailor John Slater, a friend and former lover of Aunt Joan.
 He played Christopher Casby in the 2008 BBC adaptation of Charles Dickens' Little Dorrit.

 Personal life

 Alderton married actress Jill Browne in 1964, but they divorced.
-In 1969, he married actress Pauline Collins and they have three children, a daughter (Kate, who is also an actress.) and two sons.
+In 1969, he married actress Pauline Collins.
+They had three children, a daughter (Kate, who is also an actress) and two sons.